Ogyeet10/chat-lol/README.md

 # chat(lol) 💬

-> "Turns out vibecodig can actually get you pretty damn far" - *Anonymous Developer, 2025*
+> "Turns out vibecodeing can actually get you pretty damn far" - *Anonymous Developer, 2025*

 ## What the hell is this?